shibd/pulsar-io-aws-eventbridge/docs/aws-eventbridge-sink.md

 ### Prerequisites

-Prerequisites for an AWS EventBridge sink connector connecting to external systems:
+The prerequisites for connecting an AWS EventBridge sink connector to external systems include:

 1. Create EventBridge and EventBus in AWS.
-2. Create the [AWS User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and create `Access Key`(Please record `accessKey` and `secretAccessKey`).
+2. Create the [AWS User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and create `AccessKey`(Please record `AccessKey` and `AecretAccessKey`).
-3. Set permissions to users, ensure that the user has the following permissions to the AWS EventBus.
+3. Assign permissions to Pulsar users, and ensure they have the following permissions to the AWS EventBus.
 For details, see [permissions for event buses](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-bus-perms.html)

 ```json
   {
     "Version": "2012-10-17",